Ideon to Deploy Muon Tomography for Mineral Exploration in Matagami Mining Camp

 About Ideon Technologies (www.ideon.ai)

 Ideon Technologies is a spin-off from TRIUMF (Canada’s national particle accelerator laboratory) and a world pioneer in the application of cosmic-ray muon tomography.
 Ideon has developed a discovery platform that integrates proprietary detectors, imaging systems, inversion technologies, and artificial intelligence to provide x-ray-like visibility up to 1 km beneath the Earth’s surface.
 By detecting subsurface muons and transforming the data into reliable geophysical surveys and 3D density maps, Ideon helps geologists identify new mineral and metal deposits with precision and confidence.
-They drill less and discover more with Ideon – reducing cost and risk, saving time, and minimizing environmental impact.
+They drill less and recover more with Ideon – reducing cost and risk, saving time, and minimizing environmental impact.
 Muon tomography also has applications across other industry sectors, including critical infrastructure, oil and gas, and national security.